Compare any two graphics cards:

 OpenGL Version OpenGL 3.3 OpenGL 4.1

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied per second.
-This is worked out by multiplying the total texture units by the core speed of the chip.
-The better this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed in one second.
+This number is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
+The better this number, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed per second.

 Display Prices